Buffalo Bulls football

 The Buffalo Bulls football program is the intercollegiate American football team for the University at Buffalo located in the U.S. state of New York.
 The team competes at the NCAA Division I level in the Football Bowl Subdivision and is a member of the Mid-American Conference.
 Buffalo's first football team was fielded in 1894.
-The team plays its home games at the 31,000 seat UB Stadium on University at Buffalo's north campus in Amherst, New York.
+The team plays its home games at the 30,270 seat Broadview Stadium on University at Buffalo's north campus in Buffalo, New York.
 The Bulls are coached by Pete Lembo.

 History

 UB's first run with football started in 1894 and lasted until 1970, when the football program was suspended due to the student body's vote to stop funding the program.
 The football program was reintroduced in 1977.
 When reintroduced, the team played in Division III level football until 1992.
 In 1993, the school made the jump to Division I-AA.
 In 1999, the Bulls moved up again to Division I-A Bowl Subdivision level football.